 The CPRA also introduces new concepts such as “sensitive personal information,” and authorizes the California Privacy Protection Agency (CPPA) to enforce these laws and ensure that companies maintain compliance.

-Understanding the scope of the CPRA is vital for HR departments to correctly determine their specific compliance obligations.
+Understanding the scope of the CCPA is vital for HR departments to correctly determine their specific compliance obligations.

 Any company doing business in California is considered to be a regulated entity under the CPRA, if it fulfills one of the following requirements: